mem48/geocompr/main.md

 This book is about harnessing the power of modern computers to *do things* with geographic data.
 It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modeling geographic phenomena.
 By demonstrating how various spatial operations can be linked, in the reproducible 'code chunks' that intersperse the prose, the book also shows how these skills support a transparent and thus scientific workflow.
-Learning how to use existing tools can be exciting and liberating.
+Learning how to use the wealth of geospatial 'tools' this computational approach enables can be exciting and liberating.
 However, it is even more liberating to create new tools.
 By the end of the book you should be able to create new tools in the form of shareable R functions.